kintrix007/play-next/features.md

 - `info`
 - `seek <ep>`
   - sets the last watched episode so that the next one will be `ep`
-  - if `ep` is preceeded with either `+` or `-`, then it will seek that many episodes forward or backwards respectively.
+  - if `ep` is prefixed with either `+` or `-`, then it will seek that many episodes forward or backwards respectively.
 - `play` - *default*

 ### Example commands